 Our attorneys for annulment in Seattle, Washington, have handled cases throughout both Seattle and Kent in King County and throughout Everett in Snohomish County.
-Call (206) 712-2756 to discuss your case and receive a free initial consultation today.
+Call (206) 712-2756 to discuss your case at your first consultation.

 - Annulment vs. Divorce in Washington

 - Grounds for the Declaration of Invalidity in Washington

 - The Process to Have a Marriage Declared Invalid

 - The Legal Consequences of an Annulment in Washington

 In the state of Washington, many couples question the difference between an annulment and a divorce.
 Both an annulment and a divorce will end a marriage, but they are not the same.
 Simply put, an annulment is a legal procedure that dissolves a marriage.
 Annulments are granted by the court when they find a marriage is null and void.
 The union was never legally valid.
 A divorce consists of a legal termination and ending of a legally valid marriage.
 "Irreconcilable differences" such as adultery and imprisonment are often cited as grounds for a no-fault divorce.

 An annulment and a divorce have similar end results.
 Regardless of the type of separation, both parties end up single and have the option to remarry.
 Couples also have the option to enter into a domestic partnership with another individual.
 Additionally, as with divorce, the court carries the responsibility of settling certain matrimonial issues including child support, alimony, and property division.

 The ground for the declaration of invalidity in Washington are found in RCW 26.04.130 which provides: